 - Citizens' groups successfully lobbied Congress to honor slain civil rights leader Dr. Martin Luther King, Jr., by declaring his birthdate a national holiday.
 Direct students to discover how national holidays are created.

 - If you come to Washington, DC, be sure to visit the Lincoln Memorial.
 It is especially moving to see it at night.
 Or, if you find yourself in Stockbridge, MA, visit Chesterwood, the home and studio of sculptor Daniel Chester French.

 From March 13, 1998, until January 10, 1999, as part of the Designs for Democracy: 200 Years of Drawings from the National Archives exhibit, an original design drawing of the Lincoln Memorial is displayed in the Circular Gallery at the National Archives Building in Washington, DC.

 More information about the Lincoln Memorial is available from the National Park Service.

-Some of the images included in this article and more than 50 additional photographs depicting the Lincoln Memorial are available through the Online Catalog (OPA) database.
+Some of the images included in this article and more than 50 additional photographs depicting the Lincoln Memorial are available through the National Archives Catalog database.
 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.